Our Energy Sources

 39% of U.S. energy from all sources is used to generate electricity.

-Experts predict a 24% increase in the demand for electricity in the United States by 2040.
+Experts predict an 11% increase in the demand for electricity in the United States by 2040.
 What sources do we currently depend on to generate our electric power supply and how might they change in the future?

 Fossil fuels supply the affordable energy we need for many of the functions essential to our society.
 Learn about the costs and benefits of each of these sources, including the environmental consequences of maintaining the status quo.